lenasterg/ls-media-storage-info-multisite/readme.txt

 = Can I translate the plugin into my language? =
 Yes, the plugin is **localization-ready**.
 You can add translations by creating language files using tools like **Poedit** or by contributing translations through WordPress.org.

+== Screenshots ==
+1. The Storage space info into the 'Media library' admin page
+2. The Storage space info into the 'Upload media' window

 == Upgrade Notice ==

 = 1.0 =